AmiirEbadi/Market/README.md

 (venv)$ python manage.py runserver
 ```

-Now you can access it by:
+Now you can access it by
 127.0.0.1:8000
 or
 localhost:8000